 Areas of grammatical difficulty are usually highlighted in RED.
 I suggest reading the offending phrase aloud.
 I hope that it will make the problem readily apparent.

-On occasion, I have made some changes, they should appear in red since I’ve used the TRACK CHANGES feature available under TOOLS.
-Sometimes I’ve merely deleted a redundant or unnecessary word, merely added.
+On occasion, I have made some changes, they are in red since I’ve used the TRACK CHANGES feature available under TOOLS.
+Sometimes I’ve merely deleted a redundant or unnecessary word.
 You can accept or reject them one at time by right clicking on the red text and then clicking accept or reject.

 Some statements to avoid: